 The Awareness of & Desire for Perfect Home – Part I (Indication of the Interior Sense of God: #8)

-Many of us – even since the time we were little children – feel like we are not completely at home in this world.
+Many of us – even since the time we were little children – have been feeling disconnected, feeling like we are not completely at home in this world.

 Even though we can feel quite secure, happy, and loved within our families, we can also feel a nagging sense of emptiness, loneliness, and alienation (not being at home) in the world – or even the universe – or the totality of everything around us.